-Koloa Landing® Resort is located on the breathtaking tropical island of Kauai, which is home to a great number of creatures you could spy during your stay.
-Built on 25 lush acres, Koloa Landing® is situated on the sunny South Shore of Kauai, making it an ideal place to see some of Hawaii’s famous marine life, tropical birds, feral animals, and even some of the island’s endangered wildlife.
+Koloa Landing® Resort is located on the breathtaking tropical island of Kauai, which is home to a great number of creatures you could spy on during your stay.
+Built on 25 lush acres, Koloa Landing® is situated on the sunny South Shore of Kauai, making it an ideal place for an animal lover to see some of Hawaii’s famous marine life, tropical birds, feral animals, and even some of the endangered Kauai wildlife.
 There are many activities to keep you busy during your stay on Kauai, giving you a number of opportunities to see some of the island’s magnificent creatures.

 Sneaking a Peek at the Beautiful Marine Life

-Kauai offers a great number of marine activities, such as whale watching tours, canoe, and kayak rentals, and fishing and the resort’s own Koloa Landing® Beach Club has surfboard and snorkel set rentals that could keep you busy in the turquoise waters off Kauai for days.
-Or if you’d rather rent a beach chair and soak up the rays on the golden sands of Poipu Beach, you could still catch a glimpse of some incredible sea life.
+Kauai offers a great number of marine activities, such as whale watching tours, canoe and kayak rentals, and fishing and the resort’s own Koloa Landing® Beach Club has surfboard and snorkel set rentals that could keep you busy in the turquoise waters off Kauai for days.
+Or, if you’d rather rent a beach chair and soak up the rays on the golden sands of Poipu Beach, you could still catch a glimpse of some incredible sea life in their natural habitat.
 This includes sea turtles and monk seals, as well as numerous species of dolphins and whales, such as:

 • Blue whales